vhive-serverless/vSwarm/benchmarks/README.md

 # Benchmark summary

 vSwarm currently supports two kinds of microbenchmarks.
-One is the "multi-function benchmark", which involves synchronous and asynchronous function composition.
-The other is "standalone function benchmark" where each function is a single function and not a composition of multiple functions (i.e. no producer-consumer functions).
+One is the **multi-function benchmark**, which involves synchronous and asynchronous function composition.
+The other is **standalone function benchmark** where each function is a single function and not a composition of multiple functions (i.e. no producer-consumer functions).

 ## Multi-function benchmark Summary